clinicalml/ml_mmrf/README.md

 Access to the MMRF CoMMpass data is through the [MMRF Researcher Gateway](https://research.themmrf.org/).
 You must first register using your institutional email to receive access.

 ## Methods
+At a high level, run ```python ml_mmrf_v2/core/build_mmrf_dataset.py``` to create data tensors from raw MMRF flatfiles.
+After data processing, we recommend going through the provided jupyter notebook, "3_SanityCheckData.ipynb" to verify that the tensors have been created properly.
+Below, we detail the specific aspects of the outer level build scripts.

 ### Parsing of Sequential Tensors